bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitTrapeze.md

 ## Linear solvers

 We provide many different linear solvers to take advantage of the formulations.
 These solvers are available through the argument `jacobian` in the constructor of `Trapeze`.
 For example, you can pass `jacobian  = FullLU()`.
 Note that all the internal solvers and Jacobians are set up automatically, you don't need to do anything.
 However, for the sake of explanation, we detail how this works.

 ### 1. FullLU

 When using `jacobian = FullLU()`, this triggers the computation of $\mathcal J$ as in (2) at each step of newton/continuation.
-The Jacobian matrix $\mathcal J$ is stored a SparseArray.
-This can be quite costly flow large $n$ (see (1)).
-This Jacobian is often used with the the linear solver `DefaultLS()`.
+The Jacobian matrix $\mathcal J$ is stored as a SparseArray.
+This can be quite costly for large $n$ (see (1)).
+This Jacobian is often used with the linear solver `DefaultLS()`.

 ### 2. FullSparseInplace
 Same as `FullLU()` but the Jacobian is allocated only once and updated inplace.
 This is much faster than `FullLU()` but the sparsity pattern of `dF` must be constant.

 ### 3. Dense
 Same as `FullSparseInplace()` above but the matrix `dG` is dense.
 It is also updated inplace.
 This is useful to study ODE of small dimension.
+It is the default choice of `jacobian` for `Trapeze`.

 ### 4. FullMatrixFree
 A matrix free linear solver is used for $\mathcal J$: note that a preconditioner is very likely required here because of the cyclic shape of $\mathcal J$ which affects negatively the convergence properties of iterative solvers.
 Note that $\mathcal J$ is never formed in this case.

 ### 5. BorderedLU
 For `BorderedLU()`, we take advantage of the bordered shape of the linear solver and use a LU decomposition to invert `dG` using a bordered linear solver.
 More precisely, the bordered structure of $\mathcal J$ is stored using the internal structure `POTrapJacobianBordered`.
-Then, $\mathcal J$ is inverted using the custom bordered linear solver `PeriodicOrbitTrapBLS` which is based on the bordering strategy (see [Bordered linear solvers (BLS)](@ref)).
+Then, $\mathcal J$ is inverted using the custom bordered linear solver `PeriodicOrbitTrapBLS` which is based on the bordering strategy described above (see [Bordered linear solvers (BLS)](@ref)).
 This particular solver is based on an explicit formula which only requires to invert $A_\gamma$: this is done by the linear solver `AγLinearSolver`.
 In a nutshell, we have:

 ```
 PeriodicOrbitTrapBLS = BorderingBLS(solver = AγLinearSolver(), check_precision = false)